claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ---

 ### Snapshots
+- It is a point-in-time copies of your EBS volume
 - **Data Lifecycle Manager (DLM)** can be used to automate the creation, retention, and deletion of snapshots of EBS volumes
 - Snapshots are incremental
 - Only the most recent snapshot is required to restore the volume

 ### RAID
 - **RAID 0**
     - Improve performance of a storage volume by distributing reads & writes in a stripe across attached volumes